dankamongmen/scblockchain/doc/networking.md

 ### P2P connections

 Each node has an artificial maximum number K of established connections.
-In a network of N nodes, it is expected that K < N. We'd like to maintain the following properties:
+In a network of N nodes, it is expected that K &lt; N. We'd like to maintain the following properties:

 1. The network is connected, i.e., there are no isolated subnetworks.